Riichi Ueshiba

 Riichi Ueshiba (植芝 理一, Ueshiba Riichi) is a Japanese manga artist.
-He has written and drawn Yume Tsukai (Dream Users) and Nazo no Kanojo X (Mysterious Girlfriend X), both of which were adapted into anime series.
+He has written and illustrated Yume Tsukai and Mysterious Girlfriend X, both of which were adapted into anime series.
 Another of his works, Discommunication, had its main characters animated in the 14th OVA episode of Mysterious Girlfriend X as a cameo appearance.

 Mysterious Girlfriend X is licensed in North America by Vertical.
 Discommunication has been licensed by J-Novel Club and is being released in English digitally.